HuyLemm/RedLado/RedLado/frontend/lib/api/README.md

 ## Notes

-- Mock data resets on page refresh (users, posts, etc.)
-- For persistent mock data, use `localStorage` (already implemented for auth)
+- Non-auth modules may still rely on mock implementations—migrate them gradually.
+- `getCurrentUser`/`logout` are placeholders until backend endpoints exist.
-- All API functions are async and return Promises
-- Errors are thrown as `Error` objects with descriptive messages
+- All API functions remain async and throw `Error` objects with backend messages for consistency.